AndreHenkel/car_racing_RL_and_Imitation/README.md

 openAI gym environment - CarRacing-v0: https://github.com/openai/gym/blob/master/gym/envs/box2d/car_racing.py
 pytorch

+Create a conda environment for that and install pytorch.
+Probably some minor packages will be needed additionally as well.

 ## Content
 You can manually drive and gather data
 You can use this data to train the imitation learning agent